Five Ways To Find The Fastest Route Around Multiple Stops

 No routing algorithm.
 Up to 15 stops, free.

-After recent iOS updates, some people are saying Apple Maps is finally catching up to Google Maps.
+Apple Maps was second best to Google Maps for a long time, although it’s caught up in the past couple of years.
 But Apple Maps is new to the multi-stop route planning game, and even Google can’t really do it well.
 So I’m sorry to say that Apple Maps, based on our tests, is still not quite up to the job.
 Yes, you can add multiple stops and then drag and drop to sort them, and the experience is pretty good on an iPhone.
 Apple Maps even allows you to add more than 10 stops, which is a big step forward.
 On the desktop, though, the experience is still slow and clunky compared to Google Maps.

 So if you’re a big fan of Apple in general and you have simple route planning needs that can all be met with the mobile app — go ahead.
 (We have more detailed instructions in our article on using Apple Maps as a route planner).